 Min 450cca Battery but try to get as most cold cranking amp in the battery as possible.
 675 or 775 series

 I'm not sure of the exact values; they should be in your Haynes repair manual.
 However, if you compression test all of the cylinders and find one that is lower you have a compression problem with that cylinder.
 It is also possible to have 2 that are lower, this would most likely indicate a warp in the head between those two cylinders.
 Other causes for compression loss are damaged or gunked up valves that do not close all the way or a crack in the head.

-How is it possible for a cylinder of helium to fill 700 balloons because the helium in the cylinder is compressed.
+It is possible or a cylinder of helium to fill 700 balloons because the helium in the cylinder is compressed.

 Engine knock can be caused by several things.
 Carbon deposits in the engine can effectively raise the compression ratio of the cylinder.
 When accelerating, the cylinder gets filled with more fuel and air, and the higher compression ratio causes knocking.
 Other possible culprits could include spark plugs being too hot or your timing being off.